scipy-conference/scipy_proceedings/papers/kristen_thyng/thyng.rst

 ..
 Performance: change number of drifters and plot timing for each part of the simulation, then do the same changing the number of grid nodes

 Suites of simulations were run using TracPy to test its time performance on both a Linux workstation (Figure :ref:`comparison`) and a Macintosh laptop (not shown, but similar results).
 Changing the number of grid cells in a simulation (keeping the number of drifters constant at a moderate value) most affects the amount of time required to prepare the simulation, which is when the grid is read in.
-The grid will not be changing size in typical use cases so it may not be a significant problem, but the rapid increase in time required to run the code with an increasing number of grid cells probably indicates an opportunity for improvement in the way the simulations are prepared.
+The grid will not be changing size in typical use cases so it may not be a significant problem, but the rapid increase in time required to run the code with an increasing number of grid cells may indicate an opportunity for improvement in the way the simulations are prepared.
+However, the time required to read in the grid increases exponentially with number of grid cells due to the increase in memory requirement for the grid arrays, so a change in approach to what information is necessary to have on hand for a simulation may be the only way to improve this.
 Changing the number of drifters (keeping the number of grid cells constant at a moderate value) affects the timing of several parts of the simulation.
 The base time spent preparing the simulation is mostly consistent since the grid size does not change between the cases.
 The time for stepping the drifters with TRACMASS, and processing after stepping drifters and at the end of the simulation increase with an increasing number of drifters, as would be expected.
+The time required for increasing the number of drifters should scale linearly.
 Files used to run these tests are available on GitHub_.

 .. _GitHub: https://github.com/kthyng/tracpy_performance